Program Overview

 PVAMU’s MS degree in Nutrition offers:

-Admission to the program is open to anyone who meets the general admissions requirements for graduate study at Prairie View A&M University with an undergraduate cumulative GPA of at least 2.75 on a 4.0 scale or 3.00 on the last 60 SCH for regular degree status.
+Admission to the program is open to anyone who meets the general admissions requirements for graduate study at Prairie View A&M University, and the program’s specific requirement of an undergraduate cumulative GPA of at least 3.00 on a 4.0 scale or 3.00 on the last 60 SCH for regular degree status.

 Applicants must submit the following materials along with a completed online graduate application and non-refundable application fee: